Area4-0/cluster-doc/docs/index.md

 ![](./images/portainer_environments.png)

 `Portainer` is a service that enables users to deploy containers in clusters through a web interface, providing also an access management system.
-Portainer manages many environments (i.e. clusters), and at the moment there is only one cluster available on the platform, the Cluster 4.0, that is composed of three machines:
+Portainer manages many environments (i.e. clusters), and at the moment there is only one cluster available on the platform, which are visible through the `Cluster Visualizer` section inside the web dashboard.

-1. `andromeda.apice.unibo.it`
-2. `iris.apice.unibo.it`
-3. `worker1.antares.apice.unibo.it`

 ![](./images/cluster-nodes.png)